torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 The necessary data is available from another source (possibly Snowflake).
 Anyway, they can be exported to a CSV file.
 This file has over 16 million records.
-This shows the scale of the challenge.
+It shows the scale of the challenge.

 ### Measure memory usage and time speed

-For measuring and printing the memory used and time spent, I used a similar methods as [Dalibor Nasevic][dalibor-nasevic] in the article "Processing large CSV files with Ruby".
+For measuring and printing the memory used and time spent, I used similar methods as [Dalibor Nasevic][dalibor-nasevic] in the article "Processing large CSV files with Ruby".

 ```ruby